 Some major national ISPs might have great peering with all the Cloudflare CDN edges in your country whereas some smaller ISPs might not have such good peering.
-So, it is quite common to see that when I am sending a request from Kolkata, India where Cloudflare does have a CDN edge, I might see the requests either getting served from Mumbai, India or even from my neighbouring countries like France, Japan, Singapore etc.
+So, it is quite common to see that when I am sending a request from Kolkata, India where Cloudflare does have a CDN edge, I might see the requests either getting served from Mumbai, India, or even from my neighboring countries like France, Japan, Singapore, etc.

-Cloudflare Account-Based IP Pool: Another piece of puzzle
+Cloudflare Account-Based IP Pool: Another piece of the puzzle

-Each domain (Cloudflare Zones) that you add onto Cloudflare gets assigned to an IP pool (IPv4 & IPv6) based on their account tier.
-So, a domain that is using Cloudflare Free might be on a certain IP pool whereas domains that are in Pro, Business and Enterprise accounts will have different IP pools.
+Each domain (Cloudflare Zones) that you add to Cloudflare gets assigned to an IP pool (IPv4 & IPv6) based on their account tier.
+So, a domain that is using Cloudflare Free might be on a certain IP pool whereas domains that are in Pro, Business, and Enterprise accounts will have different IP pools.
 Now one thing that I have noticed frequently is that any website which is using Cloudflare Free plan and is in that IP range, will always be served from a faraway place via Cloudflare CDN (especially over IPv6).
-But as soon as that account is upgraded and the IP ranges associated with that account changes, the contents starts getting delivered from much closer CDN edges.
+But as soon as that account is upgraded and the IP ranges associated with that account change, the contents start getting delivered from much closer CDN edges.

 Your DNS Resolver might be the Culprit too